LimitlessUR/Google_API_React/README.md

 https://rapidapi.com/hub

+## Features

 This app enables our user to search any location and get resturants, attractions, and hotels in that area.
-It also includes detailed information cards to give our user as much information as possible about each establishment
+It also includes detailed card components to give our users information about local establishments in their area.

 https://user-images.githubusercontent.com/86543368/179360932-82683f6d-4691-4d53-adac-41608469b79c.mp4